bhaskart488/flaskshow/README.md

 ## Project Description
-This project is developed as part of the Evaluation of the Web Applications Course at UC3M.
+This project is developed as part of the Evaluation of the Modern Applications Development Course at IITM BS Degree.

-You can find the [Course Web Site](https://www.it.uc3m.es/jaf/wa/).

 <a href="ProjectStatement.html">Project Statement</a>: [Movie Theater](https://www.it.uc3m.es/jaf/wa/labs/project/).